StackVista/stackstate-docs/configure/telemetry/anomaly-alerting-check-functions.md

 ### StackState events

-The parameters specifies a type of topology events check function should receive.
+The parameter specifies what type of topology events the check function should receive.
 The anomaly events are selected by specifying `Anomaly Events` when check is configured.

 The anomaly event is a topology event with the following fields: